Aymen-Besbes/Client_Server_Over_CAN/README.md

 ## Configuration File Structure
 ![Alt Text](configstructure.png){:width="600" height="400"}

-The configuration is represented in JSON format and consists of two main components: client_app and server_app.
+The configuration is represented in JSON format and consists of two main components: client_app and server_app:

 * client_app
     The client_app section contains the following fields:
        - frame_id:
             Type: Integer
             Description: The identifier for the CAN frame.
        - data:
             Type: Array of Integers
             Description: An array representing the data payload of the CAN frame.
        - interface:
             Type: String
             Description: The name of the virtual CAN interface used for communication.
 * server_app
     The server_app section contains the following field:
        - interface:
             Type: String
             Description: The name of the virtual CAN interface that the server listens on.